jopamo/wget/docs/blocking-helpers.md

 ## `wget_ev_io_wait` — `src/evhelpers.c:52`

-*Purpose*: Runs the global libev loop until a single fd reports readiness, effectively serialising I/O.
+*Purpose*: Historically ran the global libev loop until a single fd reported readiness, effectively serialising I/O. As of the continuous-loop refactor, pthread-enabled builds now register the watcher and block on a condition variable while the background libev thread wakes the waiter.

 *Call sites*: